Jeśli potrzebujesz pomocy, kliknij tutaj:

 "Statistics show that the length of the routes inspected by a common line inspector over 30 years is equal to the length of the equator," said Wei Qianhu, Director of the Transmission Management Institute for SPSB.
 SPSB now operates more than 5102 km of overhead lines, at 110 kV or above.
 And while its power transmission lines and devices are distributed across Shenzhen, much of this terrain is mountainous.
 Traditional manual inspection therefore requires intensive manual work, often in harsh outdoor operating conditions, posing significant risk to workers.

-SPSB first began to innovate and pilot an online video surveillance system in 2013.
+SPSB first began to innovate and pilot an online object detection system in 2013.
 Although, at the time, this system obviously lacked edge-device intelligent video recognition capabilities, it did improve work efficiency, albeit in a limited capacity.
 Videos and images were backhauled to the control center, then manually analyzed.
 This approach exhausted edge communication and power supply resources, meaning it could not be put into large-scale use across the entire network.

 To solve this issue, SPSB cooperated with Huawei to develop an intelligent inspection system for power transmission.
 This new system integrates with Huawei's Atlas 200 AI acceleration module, using an AI inference algorithm to analyze images and videos locally and quickly report alarms.